List of Seattle Seahawks seasons

 Allen hired Green Bay Packers coach Mike Holmgren ahead of the 1999 season, which the Seahawks ended with an AFC West division title as they broke the longest active playoff drought in the league.
 The team lost in the Wild Card round to the Miami Dolphins in their final AFC playoffs game, after which Seattle would not clinch a playoff berth until they rejoined the NFC.
 The Seahawks earned their first NFC playoff berth in 2003 as a wild card team; it was then followed by four consecutive NFC West division titles.
 The run included their first Super Bowl appearance in 2005, where they lost to the Pittsburgh Steelers; the year also marked Seattle's first playoff wins since 1984.
 Running back Shaun Alexander was also named the NFL Most Valuable Player, the first in franchise history.
 Holmgren left at the end of his ten-season contract after the Seahawks failed to earn a playoff berth in the 2008 season and was replaced by Jim L. Mora, who finished with a 5–11 record and was fired after one season.
 Pete Carroll was hired in January 2010 and began his tenure with an NFC West division title despite a losing 7–9 record, a first in NFL history, and included consecutive Super Bowl appearances: a win against the Denver Broncos at Super Bowl XLVIII in 2013 and a loss to the New England Patriots at Super Bowl XLIX in 2014.
 The Seahawks won five division titles and made ten playoff appearances in fourteen seasons under Carroll from 2010 to 2023.
+Mike Macdonald became head coach in 2024 and led the team to their second Super Bowl championship the following year after a division title.

-As of the end of the 2024 season, the Seahawks have an all-time record of 402 wins, 373 losses, and 1 tie in the regular season, with an additional 17 wins and 19 losses in the playoffs.
-The team has had 27 winning seasons, 18 losing seasons, and four seasons tied at 8–8.
+As of the end of the 2025 regular season, the Seahawks have an all-time record of 416 wins, 376 losses, and 1 tie in the regular season, with an additional 17 wins and 19 losses in the playoffs.
+The team has had 28 winning seasons, 18 losing seasons, and four seasons tied at 8–8.
 After decades of losing seasons, the Seahawks reached an overall .500 franchise record late in the 2015 season by winning their 625th regular season game.
 The Seahawks are one of three modern men's major league teams in the Seattle area to have an overall winning record, alongside the Seattle SuperSonics (who relocated in 2008) and Seattle Sounders FC, who moved to Major League Soccer in 2009.
 On October 23, 2016, the Seahawks played the Arizona Cardinals at University of Phoenix Stadium to a 6–6 result, the first tied game in franchise history.